-Coleman Lake offers a wide assortment of habitats, including a lake, Longleaf pine ridges, second-growth tangles, and open, well-managed trails.
-The variety of habitats at Lake Coleman are home to a wide array of birds.
+Coleman Lake, located in the Shoal Creek Division of the Talladega National Forest, is a must-see location for birders.
+Situated just a short drive off of I-20, Coleman Lake offers a wide assortment of habitats, including, besides the lake, Longleaf Pine ridges, second-growth tangles, and open, well-forested trails.
+The variety of habitats at Lake Coleman provide homes for a wide array of birds.
 These differing habitats intersect with one another all over this relatively compact area, so the birder can often explore two or three wildly diverse habitats by simply standing in one spot and turning around.

 The “big two” at Coleman Lake are the Red-cockaded Woodpecker and Red Crossbill, and both of these birds are permanent breeding residents here.
 The woodpeckers have two highly visible nesting compartments under active management along County Road 500.
 The compartments are easily identified by the open, mature stands of Longleaf pine.
 Each compartment consists of several acres of the tall pines with the hardwood understory removed.
 The nesting compartments are burned every couple of years, and the charring is likely to be evident in these areas.
 The Red-cockaded Woodpeckers generally spend an hour or so in these areas in the extreme early morning and late afternoon.
 They are also here much of the day during the breeding season, which is April through June.
 The remainder of their day is spent on large pines in their foraging stands, which may be located a mile or more from the nesting and roosting trees.
 To see these rare woodpeckers, plan to be on the grounds of Lake Coleman at dawn, dusk, or in the spring when the birds are tending nests.